broadinstitute/horsefish/scripts/cfos/README.md

 How do you define columns?
  Columns of data are defined in the “Fields” section of the JSON document.
 Each column must have a unique column_ID, which is used to identify the column in the input document.
 The column_ID is the value under which the rest of the column information is stored in the JSON dictionary.

 Note: if you have the same field in multiple tables, the same validation will apply to both, unless they are named something unique.
-AKA: if "filename" in one table should be alphanumeric and in another table should be an integer, you need to name the fields "tablex_filename" and tabley_filename" to apply different validation.
+AKA: if "filename" in one table should be alphanumeric and in another table should be an integer, you need to name the fields "tablex_filename" and "tabley_filename" to apply different validation.

 Each field has the following attributes.
 Attributes that are “type-specific” are listed under the corresponding field “data type”.